beac0n/go-remote/README.md

 ### server mode

 #### flags
-- `-port` port on which to run udp server
+- `-port` port on which to run udp server, default: 8080
-- `-timeframe` timestamp sent by client must be between <now-timeframe> and <now>
+- `-timeframe` timestamp sent by client must be between <now-timeframe> and <now>, default: 5 seconds
-- `-command` the command to execute if udp packet sent by client is valid
+- `-command-start` the command to execute if udp packet sent by client is valid, default: echo "start!"
+- `-command-timeout` the timeout to wait after command-start was executed, default: 60 seconds
+- `-command-end` the command to execute after command-timeout is over, default: echo "end!"
 - `-key-id` key file name of server